aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 });
 ```

+You can find a full working example [here](test/authorizers/integ.token-authorizer.ts).

 By default, the `TokenAuthorizer` looks for the authorization token in the request header with the key 'Authorization'.
 This can,
 however, be modified by changing the `identitySource` property.